 Now, onto frequently asked questions about this allergy-friendly sugar cookie:

-- If I don’t have egg allergies, can I use eggs?
 The applesauce is the egg replacer in this recipe.
 You can try making it with two eggs, but honestly–I’d recommend just using the applesauce as I’ve only been able to recipe test it with applesauce since my son has anaphylaxis to eggs.
+Plus, applesauce is healthy!

 Be sure to watch this recipe video, to see how to make this recipe from start to finish!
 And lastly, don’t feel stressed to frost it perfectly!
 The fun is just getting to eat it.
 I know I’ve felt the pressure with social media to only have perfected cookies.
 So many people worry about having a million kinds of frosting and toppings.
 I like to stick to one shape per every time I make it and just keep it simple.
 It doesn’t have to be magazine worthy to be a memorable experience with your loved ones!